likai1993/BlockchainLabs/README.md

 3. A funcion __auctionEnd()__ can be called after the bidding time which will select the bidder who submits the **second highest** bid as the winner.
 His deposit is transfered to the beneficiary.

-4. The other bidders losing the auction is able to call an __withdraw()__ to take back their deposits.
+4. The other bidders losing the auction is able to call the __withdraw()__ function to take back their deposits.

 Excersice 2
 ====